OARK/OARK/build-tools/continuous-integration/README.md

 The Jenkins auth system is a bit funny, apparently you need read access for a job to build it.
 I've developing quite a loathing for Jenkins.
 Now installed a plugin that will get around it.
+Maybe.

 ## Notes